NikoLicht/portfolio/src/pages/blog/transparent_technology.md

 Honorary mentions: **brakes** brake, **clutch** disconnects engine from transmission, **kickstarter** starts the engine.

 This concludes my ted talk.
 Hope you learned something.
 I sure did.
 Until next time.

+### Reading list?
+- The Revenge of Analog: Real Things and Why They Matter.
+Seems like an interesting read some time.